arumugamrajamani/Job-Portal-1/README.md

 # Job-Portal

-Haru haru welcome to our job portal git repository
+welcome to our job portal git repository
 <br><br>
 This project was given to us by our employer from the company Melham Construction Company as an intern
 <br><br>